-Description of the results that the innovation agency has brought to Inova Unicamp in recent years:

-- 186 technology transfer agreements

-- 31 technology licensing contracts (58 patents, 3 know-how and 2 trademarks)

-- 225 new patent deposits at INPI

-- 16 new international deposits via PCT

-- 35 new trademarks deposits

-- 35 new software deposits

-- 11 graduated start-up companies

-- Contact with &10.000 institutions worldwide

-- &R\$29 MM for Research Projects.

-Intellectual Property Policy University of Alicante Description The university of Alicante does have an institution wide IP policy, defining of the practice - the rights and obligations of all parties, ownership regime, - who bears the costs of IP protection, - distribution of benefits among university - department - researcher; costs of extension - other issues In addition to the policy, processes have been defined for all phases of IP management, defining the individual steps to be undertaken and who is responsible for each step.
+Other information Description of the results that the innovation agency has brought to Inova Unicamp in recent years: 186 technology transfer agreements 31 technology licensing contracts (58 patents, 3 know-how and 2 trademarks) 225 new patent deposits at INPI 16 new international deposits via PCT 35 new trademarks deposits 35 new software deposits 11 graduated start-up companies Contact with &amp;10.000 institutions worldwide &amp;R\$29 MM for Research Projects.
+Intellectual Property Policy Description of the practice The university of Alicante does have an institution wide IP policy, defining clearly: the rights and obligations of all parties, ownership regime, who bears the costs of IP protection, distribution of benefits among university - department - researcher; costs of extension other issues In addition to the policy, processes have been defined for all phases of IP management, defining the individual steps to be undertaken and who is responsible for each step.
 Besides, template documents for specific purposes have been developed and published on the website of the technology transfer office.
 Furthermore, for each invention, an exploitation plan is being developed, following a specific methodology (TRIPS) for evaluating market opportunities and exploitation options and facilitate decision making.
-HEI units University management, Technology Transfer Office as the units responinvolved sible University leaders - Researchers concerned in a given case Expected A clear policy on institutional level avoids conflicts and problems at all stages effect of IP Management at the university and demonstrates to third parties and potential collaborators that that relevant issues are regulated in the institution Other The policy was implemented in 2008. information
+HEI units involved University management, Technology Transfer Office as the units responsible University leaders Researchers concerned in a given case Expected effect A clear policy on institutional level avoids conflicts and problems at all stages of IP Management at the university and demonstrates to third parties and potential collaborators that that relevant issues are regulated in the institu- tion Other information The policy was implemented in 2008.

-Indian Institute of General IP management Technology Roorkee Description Some of the Major Good Practices of IP Management Established by IIT of the Roorkee are: practice 1.
-Education on IP Rights and IP management. - Running courses for the UG and PG students. - Conferences, Workshops, Training Program. - Organizing short term awareness courses and orientation program on 2.
-If the Institute opts to protect the creative work, - It provides an IPR Advisor/Patent Attorney for drafting the IP application as appropriate. - The Institute bears all costs of drafting and filing an Indian IP application. - The Institute personnel and non-Institute personnel associated with any activity of the Institute regard all IP related information as confidential. - The Intellectual Property Assessment Committee (IPAC) is an expert technical panel that assesses the technical and economic viability of the invention 3.
-Institutes provide support to researchers to create business plan for their inventions.
-A panel of IP agencies and consultants to advice on patent filing as well as commercialization and exploitation of IP. - Technopreneurs Promotion Program (TePP) provides funding for prototype development of innovation. - Technology Incubation & Entrepreneurship Development Activity (TIE-DA) Centre proposes to provide support for entrepreneurships development and Business incubation to start-up companies.
+General IP management Indian Institute of Technology Roorkee Description of the practice Some of the Major Good Practices of IP Manag Roorkee are: 1.
+Education on IP Rights and IP management.
+Running courses for the UG and PG students Conferences, Workshops, Training Program.
+Organizing short term awareness courses an IPR.
+2. If the Institute opts to protect the creative work It provides an IPR Advisor/Patent Attorney f tion as appropriate.
+The Institute bears all costs of drafting and f tion.
+The Institute personnel and non-Institute p any activity of the Institute regard all IP related dential.
+The Intellectual Property Assessment Comm technical panel that assesses the technical the invention 3.
+Institutes provide support to researchers to creative inventions.
+A panel of IP agencies and consultants to adv as commercialization and exploitation of IP.
+Technopreneurs Promotion Program (TePP) p type development of innovation.
+Technology Roorkee sement Established by IIT opment and Business incubation to start-up entrepreneurships devel- companies.